 Hurrah!
 Hard work pays off: The Catalan parliament in Spain has voted to ban bullfighting!
 It was clear that no other outcome was possible after officials were presented with the signatures of 180,000 people who don’t believe that bulls should be stabbed to death for entertainment.
-According to a 2009 Gallup survey, 76 per cent of Spaniards have no interest in attending or supporting bullfights, and public condemnation of this bloody spectacle is growing worldwide.
+According to a 2013 Ipsos MORI survey, more than 70 percent of Spaniards have no interest whatsoever in attending or supporting bullfights and more than three-quarters oppose using public funds to support the bullfighting industry, and public condemnation of this bloody spectacle is growing worldwide.
 Cities and towns all over the world have taken positions against bullfighting, joining Spain’s Canary Islands, which voted to ban bullfighting back in 1991.

 Saucy Spanish entertainer Charo is also jumping for joy in the wake of this news, as she has been working to end bullfighting for years.
 “I’m more proud to be Spanish today than on any other day of my life,” Charo said.
 “This shows that the new generation in Spain wants to lose this barbaric tradition.
 And I look forward to doing the cuchi cuchi at PETA’s gala in September to celebrate!”